One-Pot Pasta Primavera

 - To make the veggies and pasta: In a large Dutch oven, melt the remaining 2 tablespoons of unsalted butter over medium-high heat.
 Add the shallot and sauté until it’s softened and beginning to brown, 2 to 3 minutes.

 - Add the pasta, hot water, and remaining 2 teaspoons salt.
 Cover and bring the water to a boil over high heat.

 - Reduce the heat back to medium-high, uncover, and cook until the pasta is al dente, about 8 minutes.
 Stir the pasta occasionally, loosening noodles that stick to the bottom or sides of the pot.

 - Add the asparagus, zucchini, carrots, bell pepper, broccolini, sugar snap peas, and peas.
-Stir and cook uncovered until the vegetables are crisp-tender and the cooking liquid has reduced into a starchy sauce, about 2 minutes.
+Stir and cook uncovered until the vegetables are crisp-tender and the pasta has absorbed the cooking liquid, about 2 minutes.

 - Stir in the tomatoes, Parmesan cheese, and garlic-lemon butter.

 - Once the cheese and butter has melted, the cooking liquid should be significantly reduced, leaving only a silky, buttery sauce.